ZooBeasts/NLP_keyword_Summarization_for_physics_paper/README.md

-# NLP task for group use: integrated chatbot.
-The project name changes from NLP_keyword_extraction to NLP_keyword_summarization_for_physics_paper.
-28/09/23
 ## Keyword extraction for short physics letters, using TFIDF.
 Extractive summarization will use Textrank and Abstractive summarization will use a pre-trained model and further apply to QA chatbot 28/09/23

-### The task changed, so this project will apply NLTK to split sentences and words to achieve better results.
+The task changed, so this project will apply NLTK to split sentences and words to achieve better results.
 Networkx package is used for textrank since self-written textrank.py has an issue returning an empty list.
-28/09/23

-### using nltk now, in order to use IDA and further with (bert)BiLSTM-CRF for sequence labeling and NER.
-QA chatbot now is taking data for prediction from my other project cWgan-gp for inverse design and is able to plot results via event.
-27/09/23
-This is the practice section for keyword extraction for English and Chinese (end) data.txt is from my paper, and idf.txt was trained using data.txt (end) Using Own sentencesplitter.py to split sentences, still has some flaws, can use nltk or jiebe to improve, but not in this work.
-21/09/23 (end)